-4.7 Loan to a related party
+4.8 Loan to a related party

 Loan to a related party is initially recognized at a fair value.
 Subsequently, this is measured at amortized cost using the effective interest method and are carried net of any allowance for impairment losses.
-The part of loan to be received within twelve months after balance sheet is classified as current asset and the part of loan to be receive after twelve months of balance sheet date is classified as non-current asset.